SagarThomas24/SoftwareTreeProject10/README.md

 ## SoftwareTreeProject10
 # Project Overview
-This project consists of a Kafka consumer script, data files, and a Docker Compose configuration.
-The purpose is to consume messages from Kafka topics, process them, and store the data in JSON format.
+This project consists of Kafka producer and consumer scripts, data files, and a Docker Compose configuration.
+The purpose is to produce messages to Kafka topics, consume these messages, process them, and store the data in JSON format.

 # Files Included
+producer.py: A Python script to produce messages to Kafka topics from a JSON file.

 consumer.py: A Python script to consume messages from Kafka topics and save them into JSON files.

 data.json: A combined data file containing user and transaction data.